Zymbit-Docs/docs/content/bootware/features/overlays/index.md

 **Why doesn't `apt` upgrade the kernel on the system?**

-Bootware® creates a secure FIT (Flattened uImage Tree) image labeled `usr-kernel.enc` in `/boot/firmware`.
+Bootware creates a secure FIT (Flattened uImage Tree) image labeled `usr-kernel.enc` in `/boot/firmware`.
 This contains the kernel that is loaded by zboot on each boot.
 Only zboot is allowed to remake and sign/encrypt the FIT image.

 The FIT image consists of two things: